 The Gathering Place is located on the north-western corner of Jubilee Park, Frankston off Nursery Avenue.

 Two portable buildings were donated by Chisholm TAFE to Frankston City Council who in turn have allocated the buildings for the Gathering Place site.
-One building is utilised by Baluk Arts, an incorporated Arts body who have strong affiliation with Cube 37.
-The other building is used as the Gathering Place building.

 The Frankston Gathering Place has its own incorporated committee who coordinate all activities and operations of the facility.
 The Frankston Gathering Place Committee are known as Nairm Marr Djambana (Gathering by the Bay).